 Solicitations of proxies will be primarily by mail, but may also be solicited personally or by telephone, fax or other electronic means, in person, by Trustees or officers or regular employees of Artis.
 In order to be effective, proxies must be received no later than 11:00 a.m.
-CT on June 11, 2019, or, if the Meeting is adjourned, the last business day preceding the day of any adjourned meeting.
+CT on September 22, 2020, or, if the Meeting is adjourned, the last business day preceding the day of any adjourned meeting.
 The time limit for the deposit of proxies may be waived or extended by the Meeting Chair at their discretion without notice.
 The costs of solicitation will be borne by Artis.

-Artis has engaged Kingdsale Advisors ("Kingsdale") as strategic shareholder advisor and proxy solicitation agent and will pay fees of approximately \$38,500 to Kingsdale for the proxy solicitation service in addition to certain out-of-pocket expenses.
+Artis has engaged Kingdsale Advisors ("Kingsdale") as strategic shareholder advisor and proxy solicitation agent and will pay fees of approximately \$42,350 to Kingsdale for the proxy solicitation service in addition to certain out-of-pocket expenses.
 Artis may also reimburse brokers and other persons holding "Units" in their name or in the name of nominees for their costs incurred in sending proxy material to their principals in order to obtain their proxies.
-Unitholders can contact Kingsdale either by mail at Kingsdale Advisors, The Exchange Tower,130 King Street West, Suite 2950, P.O.Box 361, Toronto, Ontario, M5X 1E2, by toll-free telephone in North America at 1-877-659-1819 or collect call outside North America at 1-416-867-2272, or by e-mail at contactus@kingsdaleadvisors.com.
+Unitholders can contact Kingsdale either by toll-free telephone in North America at 1-877-659-1819 or collect call outside North America at 1-416-867-2272, or by e-mail at contactus@kingsdaleadvisors.com.